OriginTrail/ot-node/tools/local-network-setup/README.md

 You can specify to run anywhere between one and ten nodes with the `--nodes` parameter.

 The first node will be named `bootstrap`, while subsequent nodes will be named `dh1, dh2, ...`. <br/>
-**The nodes will be deployed to Ganache network which is a personal blockchain for application development.**

 ```bash
 bash ./tools/local-network-setup/setup-macos-environment.sh --nodes=6